MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/proximity-join.md

     1. **For the Ultrasound beacon**: To enable/disable "Proximity Join" for the Ultrasound beacon, run the following command:
        `UltrasoundAdvertisementEnabled`, where the default value is **True**.
 4. **-	Enable/Disable Auto-Accept**:
-    1. **For the Bluetooth beacon**: To enable/disable "Auto-accept" for the Bluetooth beacon, run the following command:
+    1. **For the Bluetooth beacon**: To enable/disable "Autoaccept" for the Bluetooth beacon, run the following command:
        `AutoAcceptProximateMeetingInvitations`, where the default value is **False**.
     1. **For the Ultrasound beacon**: To enable/disable Proximity Join for the Ultrasound beacon, run the following command:
        `UltrasoundAutoAcceptProximateMeetingInvitations`, where the default value is **True**.
 5. **Use the Ultrasound Speaker & Volume Override (not yet present)**:
     1. `UltrasoundSpeaker`
        - Device name (string) is the acceptable value.
        - No default value.
-If empty, MTR will use console speaker provided.
+If empty, MTR uses console speaker provided.
     1. `UltrasoundSpeakerVolume`
        - Value can be from 0 to 100; default value is 0.